dell/terraform-provider-powerstore/docs/data-sources/snapshotrule.md

 # Only one of the attribute can be provided among id and  name

 # Fetching snapshot rule using filter expression
+# This filter expression will fetch the snapshot rule where name is `snapshotrule-ny`
 data "powerstore_snapshotrule" "test1" {
   filter_expression = "name=eq.snapshotrule-ny"
 }